lawrennd/old_talks/_uq/includes/emukit-sensitivity-analysis.md

 x = design.get_samples(500)
 y = ishigami.fidelity1(x)[:,np.newaxis]}

-\notes{Now, we fit a standard Gaussian process to the samples and we wrap it as an Emukit model.}
+\notes{Now, we fit a standard Gaussian process to the samples, and we wrap it as an Emukit model.}

 \setupcode{from GPy.models import GPRegression
 from emukit.model_wrappers import GPyModelWrapper